AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/magento-2.4.0-known-issue-amazon-pay-no-payment-methods.md

 ---
-title: "Adobe Commerce 2.4.0 known issue: Amazon pay, no payment methods"
+title: 'Adobe Commerce 2.4.0 known issue: Amazon pay, no payment methods'
-description: "This article provides a solution for an Adobe Commerce 2.4.0 known issue where payment methods are missing when customers use **Return to standard checkout**, after they enabled Amazon pay."
+description: This article provides a solution for an Adobe Commerce 2.4.0 known issue where payment methods are missing when customers use **Return to standard checkout**, after they enabled Amazon pay.
+exl-id: efd792c7-8970-4366-b9d1-4bf284ea96db
 ---
 # Adobe Commerce 2.4.0 known issue: Amazon pay, no payment methods

 This article provides a solution for an Adobe Commerce 2.4.0 known issue where payment methods are missing when customers use **Return to standard checkout**, after they enabled Amazon pay.